lake-wg/authz/draft-selander-ace-ake-authz.md

 The domain authenticator has a private key and corresponding public key PK_A used to authenticate to the device.

-The domain authenticator needs to be able to locate the AAA server of the device for which the LOC_S is expected to be sufficient.
-The communication between domain authenticator and AAA server is mutually authenticated and protected.
-Authentication credentials used with the AAA server is out of scope.
+The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_S is expected to be sufficient.
+The communication between domain authenticator and authorization server is mutually authenticated and protected.
+Authentication credentials used with the authorization server is out of scope.
 How this communication is established and secured (typically TLS) is out of scope.

-## AAA Server
+## Authorization Server

-The AAA server has a private DH key corresponding to G_S, which is used to secure the communication with the device (see {{p-as}}).
+The authorization server has a private DH key corresponding to G_S, which is used to secure the communication with the device (see {{p-as}}).
 Authentication credentials and communication security used with the domain authenticator is out of scope.

-The AAA server provides the authorization decision for enrolment to the device in the form of a CBOR encoded voucher.
-The AAA server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_D).
+The authorization server provides the authorization decision for enrolment to the device in the form of a CBOR encoded voucher.
+The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_D).

-The AAA server needs to be available during the execution of the protocol.
+The authorization server needs to be available during the execution of the protocol.

 ## Lightweight AKE